-For several years, the development of services of our hospice has been structured round a rolling five-year strategy, known as Vision & Values.
-This focuses on our clinical strategy which reflects our aspiration towards modern, innovative, inclusive palliative care services for people of all ages and from all backgrounds.
+For several years, the development of services of our Hospice has been structured around a rolling five-year strategy known as Vision & Values.
+This focuses on our clinical strategy, which reflects our aspiration toward modern, innovative, inclusive palliative care services for people of all ages and from all backgrounds.
 Services are shaped around the needs of our patients and their families and carers, reflecting the expectations of today and tomorrow's patients.

 The essence of palliative care lies in the care which is delivered.
-Our hospice is committed to working in partnership with patients and their families and carers, staff and volunteers, external health and social care professionals, and the wider community.
-The consultation and development of each of our periodic strategies is a demonstration of this commitment.
-As a result of this engagement our hospice's Mission Statement, Values and Strategic aims have been modified and developed to be as follows:
+Our Hospice is committed to working in partnership with patients and their families and carers, staff and volunteers, external health and social care professionals, and the wider community.
+The consultation and development of each of our periodic strategies demonstrates this commitment.
+As a result of this engagement, our Hospice's Mission Statement, Values and Strategic aims have been modified and developed to be as follows:

-Our Mission Statement: The Hospice's mission is to provide high quality, person centered care for all those affected by life limiting conditions.
+Our Mission Statement: The Hospice's mission is to provide high quality, person centred care for all those affected by life limiting conditions.